HackerX-tech/My-First-BrainFuck-Programs/README.md

 # 🧠 My First GitHub Project — Brainfuck Experiments

 This is my first GitHub repository.
-It contains my handcrafted Brainfuck programs — written from scratch and designed to understand how minimal computation works.
+It contains my Brainfuck programs — written from scratch and designed to understand how minimal computation works.

 ---